49ers host the Cardinal in MPSF Quarterfinals

 During his tenure as the head coach at Long Beach State, Alan Knipe has continued the long tradition of excellence and success associated with the 49er men's volleyball program.

-In his nine years at the helm, Knipe has led LBSU to two Final Fours, one Mountain Pacific Sports Federation regular season title and eight MPSF Tournaments, which includes three-straight appearances in the championship match from 2004-06.
+Knipe, who is entering his 11th year at the helm, has led LBSU to two NCAA Final Fours, one Mountain Pacific Sports Federation regular season title and nine MPSF Tournaments, which includes four appearances in the championship match (2004-06, 2013).

 In Knipe's four years, the United States also qualified for the World League Finals three times (2009, 2011, 2012).
 In 2012, the U.S. Men claimed the FIVB World League silver medal, marking their second-best finish since the World League started in 1990.
 In addition, the Americans won the gold medal at the 2012 NORCECA Continental Olympic Qualification Tournament, securing their eighth-straight berth to the Olympics.